“She's fighting for her life": Teen mom in coma after road rage shooting - News 12 Now

-MIAMI — A road rage shooting has left a teenage mother of two in critical condition at a Miami hospital, CBS Miami reports.
+MIAMI (CBS News) — A road rage shooting has left a teenage mother of two in critical condition at a Miami hospital, CBS Miami reports.

 “She really didn’t deserve this,” said Lazaro Sanchez.